close ups 9

 The NBC, in its drive to contribute to the overall development of the Maltese book industry, aims at supporting authors, translators and publishers by financing projects as a way of boosting confidence in the pursuit of new projects and initiatives, encouraging them not to shun projects on the grounds of commercial viability.

 One of the main aims of the fund is to subsidise, through the Publishing Grants, quality publications of high cultural and educational value that in the context of the local market are not seen as commercially viable and thus would otherwise remain unpublished.
-The Translation Grants support applications for the translation of Maltese works to any other language, and the translation of works from any other language into Maltese.
+The Malta Book Fund also seeks to increase the international dissemination of Maltese books and literature through its Translation and Export Grants.

-The National Book Council is currently receiving applications for four types of grants:
+The 2024 Malta Book Fund is receiving applications for five types of grants:

 i) Publishing Grants for New Books;